March 24th 2008

 After spending a few days in Kissidougou, I turned North to visit Kankan which turned out to be one depressing shit hole of a city with filthy, overpriced hotels and no electricity.
 I left again in the early morning to drive straight back to Conakry and crossed the Niger river just after dawn.

 This is a little video clip I put together from footage shot with my digital photo camera that I just held out of the car window and pressed "record video".
-The quality is horrible, it's shaky and all but it might give you a bit of an impression of how beautiful traveling in Africa can be.
+The quality is horrible, it's shaky and I might have been a bit too stoned when editing this on an old Videonics board.
+It's also super pixely cause it's been compressed heavily to upload from here in Guinea cause the internet is sloooow... but it might give you a bit of an impression of how beautiful traveling in Africa can be.

 The soundtrack is Les Ambassadeurs with "Mandjou", a praise song on the crazed dictator from Faranah.
 Still, an unbelievably stunning piece of music from 1978 that was a huge sucess all over West Africa.
 Still to this day, you can hear this song being played loudly on someones stereo any given day while walking through the steamy, hot streets of downtown Conakry.

 Please keep in mind that although all pieces pictured below are authentic, none of them have been used recently.
 I would never buy stuff that is still in use or things that might have been stolen out of shrines.
 All of these items belonged to a deceased witch doctor who did not have anyone to continue his tradition so the family sold it all to a grocer store.
 No tourist souveir shops in Kissidougou...